markuz449/COSC349-Assignment-1/README.md

       ;; Public resources such as images, favicons, css
 - installs/
   - nugget.sql  ;; Database structure and initial dataset
+  - crontab     ;; Schedule and commands for imgserver
 ```

 ## Extend the API